-20 or more years of service regardless of age (Closed to Police Patrol Officers as of 2/22/2013).
-Computed as a service retirement but based on service, AFC and plan provisions at the time of DROP Monthly pension benefits and annuity withdrawal account value at DROP date accumulate in hypothetical accounts and accrue interest at a rate of 4% from date of DROP election to date of retirement.
+20 or more years of service regardless of age.

+Computed as a service retirement but based on service, AFC and plan provisions at the time of DROP Monthly pension benefits and annuity withdrawal account value at DROP date accumulate in hypothetical accounts and accrue interest at a rate of 4% (2% for Police Patrol who DROP on or after June 10, 2014) from date of DROP election to date of retirement.
 At retirement the hypothetical accounts may be paid out by any distribution alternatives available under the Premium Member Annuity Withdrawal Plan and the monthly benefit (previously computed) is paid to the member in the form of a straight life pension (with survivor benefit option, if applicable).